imp1sh/ansible_openwrt/README.md

 It's being tested with virtualized x86 OpenWrt instances that obviously don't suffer from this problem.

-Click the link for the [documentation.](https://wiki.junicast.de/de/junicast/docs/ansible_openwrt)
+Click the link for the [documentation.](https://wiki.junicast.de/de/junicast/docs/ansible_openwrt) Here is a [Youtube video](https://youtu.be/f1qrP3AagLM) I made in order to introduce it.